exoplatform/exo-documentation/docs/Installation.rst

 ==========================================

-In this section, we will provide how to install the enterpise edition of eXo Platform in the two application servers: Tomcat and Jboss.
+In this section, we will provide how to install the enterpise edition of eXo Platform in Tomcat application server.

 -  :ref:`Installing the Tomcat bundle <EnterpriseEdition.TomcatInstall>`
    Steps to install eXo Platform enterprise edition in Tomcat.